kotenevmatvei/attachment-style/README.md

 the right tool for the job, but it is fun to see what it is, in principle, capable of.

 ToDos:
+- dashboard button & mention on home page
+- mention report on home page
 - style
+  - dashboard center on big screen
   - fold navbar on click on mobile
-  - dashboard center on big screen
   - dashboard margins on mobile
   - colors & fonts
 - update about page

+- first testing round
+    - check for typos - (send to a few people, carina, mateo)
+    - send to the adlershof chat for feedback

 - basic code cleanup, comments
 - look into possible refactoring (answers as object instead of dict) and optimizations
-- check for typos - (send to a few people, carina, mateo)

 - contact plotly guy
 - contact the authors